-Just then we present the \textit{pruning method} that is an algorithm that, if finite, could help us to find, given a periodic or homoclinic orbit $P$, an Axiom A map $f$ without bigons relative to $P$.
-Hence, by Theorem \ref{thm:first}, the basic piece of $f$ has to contain all the orbits whose braid types are forced by $P$.
-An important ingredient of this method is the pruning theory introduced by de Carvalho in \cite{dC1} which is a technique for eliminating dynamics of a surface homeomorphism, but in our context it will be considered its differentiable version for which pruning can be seen as the uncrossing of the invariant manifolds of an Axiom A diffeomorphism in a region called a \textit{pruning domain}.
-This point of view was inspired by the work of P. Cvitanovi\'c \cite{Cvi} where a generic once-folding map is interpreted as a \textit{partial horseshoe}, that is, a map whose dynamics forbids or prunes certain horseshoe orbits.
+This is the context where our work is inserted.
+An important element of this paper is the pruning theory introduced by de Carvalho in \cite{dC1} which is a technique for eliminating dynamics of a surface homeomorphism.
+So in section \ref{background} we state the differentiable pruning theorem (theorem \ref{theo:pruning}), due to de Carvalho and the author, that can be used to eliminate bigons of a Smale map and hence for finding the dynamical core associate to a homoclinic orbit.
+This differentiable version of pruning have been implemented for uncrossing invariant manifolds of a Smale diffeomorphism in a region called a \textit{pruning domain}.
+This point of view was inspired by the work of P. Cvitanovi\'c \cite{Cvi} where a generic one-folding map is interpreted as a \textit{partial horseshoe}, that is, a map whose dynamics forbids or prunes certain horseshoe orbits.

-Some methods, as Bestvina-Handel \cite{BesHan}, Los \cite{Los}, de Carvalho-Hall \cite{dCarHallPru} and Solari-Natiello \cite{SolNat}, have been presented for constructing the pseudoanosov map relative to a periodic orbit.
-The main advantage of them is that they only need the information of the thick map, the train-track or the fatten representative associated to that orbit, whereas our method needs the full knowledge of an Axiom A $f$ which has an orbit with the same braid type of the orbit under consideration.

-There are two advantages of our method: \begin{itemize} \item[(1)] since we know which are the orbits of the initial diffeomorphism, we be able of knowing which survive after the pruning process, and \item[(2)] the method unifies the braid analysis of periodic and homoclinic orbits. \end{itemize} Unfortunately there is an inconvenient in our treatment: there is not guarantee that the method always stops in a finite number of steps.